harms-haus/jestir/docs/prd.md

 ### Functional

-- FR1: The system shall process natural language input and identify existing characters, locations, and items from the LightRAG knowledge base
+- FR1: The system shall process natural language input using OpenAI AI to identify existing characters, locations, and items from the LightRAG knowledge base
 - FR2: The system shall generate stories through a 3-stage pipeline: context generation, outline creation, and story writing
 - FR3: Each pipeline stage shall output an editable file that serves as input for the next stage
 - FR4: The system shall support variable-strength control parameters (0-10 scale) for genre, tone, morals, and other story attributes
 - FR5: The system shall track entity provenance, recording where each character/location/item was mentioned in user input
-- FR6: The system shall support high-level natural language commands for story generation
+- FR6: The system shall support high-level natural language commands for story generation using OpenAI AI parsing
 - FR7: The system shall estimate story length using word count and reading time metrics
 - FR8: The system shall use file-based templates with {{key}} substitution for prompts and content generation
 - FR9: The system shall allow creation of new entities in the context file for the current story